prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>SampleLimit defines per-scrape limit on number of scraped samples that will be accepted.
+<p>sampleLimit defines per-scrape limit on number of scraped samples that will be accepted.
 Only valid in Prometheus versions 2.45.0 and newer.</p>
 <p>Note that the global limit only applies to scrape objects that don&rsquo;t specify an explicit limit value.
 If you want to enforce a maximum limit for all scrape objects, refer to enforcedSampleLimit.</p>